-In order for behaviour to occur, the user needs all of the three sources.
+In order for behaviour to occur, the user needs those three things in place.

-Let’s see an example of how this can be implemented in user onboarding:
+Let’s see an example of how this can be implemented in app onboarding:

-Your target audience’s biggest pain point is the impossibility to publish all posts for their clients on time, so you’re developing a scheduling tool for social media.
+Your users’ biggest pain point is having to publish different posts for their clients on time, so you’re developing a scheduling tool for social media.

 The desire for your users would be to publish and maintain every post for their clients without losing the quality of the copy and image.

-The emotion which will then occur is actually a feeling of relief, lowering pressure and feeling of satisfaction because of the increase in the user’s time to do other stuff.
+The emotion which will then occur is a feeling of relief and satisfaction now that they have more time for other tasks.

-Unleash the “aha moment” with uncompleted task in your app onboarding
+Unleash the “aha moment” with incomplete tasks in your app onboarding

-In order to unleash the “aha moment” in your app onboarding with Zeigarnik effect, try adding different missions, steps or a progress bar for your users.
+One way is to try adding different missions, steps, or a progress bar for your users.

-This is a widely used tactic not only for SaaS tools and products, but also for different online and video games!
+This is a widely used tactic not only for SaaS tools and products, but also for video games!

-For example, one very popular online browser game called Travian developed different missions and steps for all newbies:
+For example, a popular online browser game called Travian developed different missions and steps for any new players:

-You can see different missions on the right side of the interface.
+You can see the different missions on the right side of the interface.
 These incomplete tasks make the Zeigarnik effect take hold.
 You can’t help but try to complete them.

-Another great example of implementing the Zeigarnik psychological phenomenon is actually Ghost – online blogging platform.
+Another great example of the Zeigarnik effect comes from Ghost, the online blogging platform.

-Team members behind Ghost realized that users who executed one particular task were ten times more likely to subscribe to the paid version.
-On top of that, that task wasn’t even publishing a blog post, it was merely changing the blog theme.
+The team at Ghost realized users who executed one particular task were 10x more likely to subscribe to the paid version.
+That task was simple: changing the blog’s theme.

-After discovering this interesting data, they created a Getting Started checklist which included adding a custom theme and a video tutorial on how to do it.
-For those who haven’t added a theme yet, they sent an e-mail to them with the video tutorial.
+After discovering this, they created a Getting Started checklist.
+It included adding a custom theme and provided a video tutorial on how to do it.
+Those who hadn’t added a theme yet were sent an e-mail with the video tutorial.

-They realized that while only 7% of new users added a custom theme, 26% of them watched the video tutorial.
+While only 7% of new users added a custom theme, 26% of them watched the video tutorial.
 That meant a lot of users now had an incomplete task on their minds.
-That’s right, it’s the Zeigarnik effect, Ghost created the “aha moment” as an uncompleted task.
-Reminding their users to add a theme, they converted a greater number of trial users into premium ones.
+That’s right, it’s the Zeigarnik effect.
+By reminding users to add a theme, a greater number of trial users converted to paying ones.

 Entice the user with peer pressure in your app onboarding

-Peer pressure or social pressure is the direct influence on people by peers.
-In other words, social pressure encourages people to follow their peers and change attitudes, behaviours or values.
+Peer pressure or social pressure is the direct influence on people by their peers.
+In other words, social pressure encourages people to follow their peers and change their own attitudes, behaviours, or values.

-Have you ever wondered what the secret sauce behind the growth of every social media product is?
+Have you ever wondered what the secret behind the growth of every social media platform is?

-If your close friends circle consists of ten people, and six of them are using some new tool for achieving their goals, it’s very likely for you to start using it too.
+If your circle of close friends consists of ten people, and six of them are using a new tool for achieving their goals, it’s very likely that you’ll start using it too.

-Let’s take a look at some more different products for examples:
+Let’s take a look at some examples of peer pressure in action:

-This case is also an illustrative example of the Zeigarnik effect!
-Dropbox used two psychological concepts to create their outstanding 3900% growth in a few months.
+Dropbox used this psychological concept to create an outstanding 3900% growth in just a few months.

-Giving their users more space by inviting their peers didn’t just grow their user base – it also forced people to continue using product because their peers are using it too.
+Giving their users more space by inviting their peers didn’t just grow their user base.
+It also forced people to continue using product because their peers are now using it too.

 Focus on success oriented achievement for users

-This is known as the Endowed Progress effect – when people’s tendency to accomplish their goals is greater if you provide them with some symbolic reward.
+This is known as the endowed progress effect.
+People are more likely to accomplish their goals if you provide them with a symbolic reward.

-Kickstarter is a great example of Endowed Progress effect – under every project, there is a progress bar showing the percentage of money which is pledged and funded at the moment.
+Kickstarter is a great example of endowed progress effect.
+Under every project, there’s a progress bar showing the percentage of money which has been pledged and funded at that moment in time.

-When talking about products, PayPal depicts another way of encouraging users to achieve goals with the Endowed Progress effect.
+PayPal provides another way of encouraging users to achieve goals by combining checklists with the endowed progress effect.

-By reaching daily goals, Duolingo offers its users XP points and achievement badges.
-The more XP points and achievements you gain – the more you upgrade in levels.
+Duolingo offers its users XP points and achievement badges for completing different tasks.
+The more XP points and achievements you gain, the higher your level.

 Foursquare is another platform that uses gamification in their app onboarding processes to drive growth, achieve critical mass and earn more money.

-By using gamification and a rewarding system, Foursquare managed to reach more than 10 million users, which enabled them to raise $50M in 2011. with evaluation of $600M.
-Foursquare was a hit.
+By using gamification and a reward system, Foursquare managed to reach more than 10 million users.
+This enabled them to raise $50M in 2011, with an evaluation of $600M.

-After testing this method, they said that they were able to see better results and bigger traction.
+After testing this method, the team at Seamless said that they were able to see better results and bigger traction.

 Give your customers fewer choices

-“Paradox of Choice – Why More is Less” is a book by an American psychologist Barry Schwartz, who discovered that people who have fewer options and choices are more likely to buy something than people who have more.
+American psychologist Barry Schwartz discovered that people who have fewer options and choices are more likely to buy something than people who have more.